A quick start guide for novices on composting.

 Is it finished yet?

-There are many compost bins which use the exact type you use to harvest a particular product.
-Generally compost piles can be used with dark brown soil smells earthy, and breaks through in your hand.
+There are many compost bins that use the exact type you use to harvest a particular product.
+Generally, compost piles can be used with dark brown soil smells earthy, and breaks through in your hand.

 Other things to consider